replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/04-troubleshoot-2/assignment.md

 💡 Hints
 =================

-- Think about the path from the client to your application and back - there are multiple "hops" in the network path, and any of them _could_ be a potential break in the path.
+- There are multiple "hops" in the network path, and any of them _could_ be a potential break in the path.
 Which hops can you identify?

 - The Kubernetes documentation has a [great manual on debugging Services](https://kubernetes.io/docs/tasks/debug/debug-application/debug-service/)

 - Think about the traffic flow to your application
+  - There are multiple *hops* in the network path, and any of them _could_ be a potential break in the path.  - Which hops can you identify?

 - How does traffic get to workloads inside kubernetes
+- How does Kubernetes handle DNS resolution and load balancing for Pods?

 ✔️ Solution
 =================